Congressional District # 05

 Site ResponsibilityThe FMC Corp.
 Fridley Plant site is being addressed by potentially responsible party (PRP) actions under state and federal oversight.

-Threats and ContaminantsFMC site groundwater is contaminated with volatile organic compounds (VOCs) including trichloroethylene (TCE).
+Threats and ContaminantsFMC site groundwater is contaminated with VOCs, with TCE as the primary chemical of concern (COC).
 Soil that was excavated in the 1980s was also contaminated with VOCs, including TCE; however, the excavated soil is addressed separately through the permitted CTF.
-The primary health risk at the FMC site would be if someone were to use contaminated groundwater as a drinking water supply.
+The primary health risk at the FMC site is the potential use of contaminated groundwater as a drinking water supply.
 TCE believed to be from the site was detected in high concentrations in groundwater wells located near the Mississippi River and is believed to have contributed to the detection of VOCs in the Minneapolis drinking water supply intake in the 1980s.
 However, no exceedences of VOCs have been detected in the intake since the 1980s.
-In addition, because no private drinking water wells are in the area, no residents are directly exposed to the contaminants in the site groundwater.
+In addition, because no private drinking water wells are in the area, no residents are directly exposed to the contaminants in the site groundwater .

 Because contamination still exists on the site, by law, the remedy must be reviewed every five years to ensure that it is still protective of human health and the environment.
-Five-year reviews were completed by MPCA in 1999, 2004 and 2009.
+Five-year reviews were completed by MPCA in 1992, 1999, 2004, and 2009.
 The next review will be conducted in 2014.
 No issues with the remedy's short-term protectiveness have been identified in any of the five-year reviews.
-The remedy continues to be protective of public health and the environment.
+The remedy continues to be protective of human health and the environment.

 More details about the cleanup that took place during the 1980s are presented below.

-On July 8, 1983, MPCA approved an Administrative Order on Consent (AOC) and interim Response Order by Consent among MPCA, EPA, and FMC.
+On June 8, 1983, MPCA approved an Administrative Order on Consent (AOC) and interim Response Order by Consent among MPCA, EPA, and FMC.
 These orders provided for the excavation and placement of contaminated soil in an on-site vault.
 Construction of the containment facility began in May 1983.
 Approximately 38,600 cubic yards of contaminated soil were excavated from a 2.3 acre portion of the site and placed in the vault by July 1, 1983.
 The vault is monitored under a Resource Conservation and Recovery Act (RCRA) permit, issued to FMC Corporation by the MPCA.
 The RCRA permit was reissued by the MPCA in 2012.

 Additional investigation, required under the orders, indicated that the unconfined and confined glacio-fluvial aquifers, comprising an area of approximately 25 acres, were impacted by industrial solvents.
 The aquifers discharge directly to the Mississippi River.
 In May 1985, FMC submitted a groundwater cleanup feasibility study which presented the different options for addressing the groundwater contamination.